 The Explosives Act requires anyone working with explosives to have a licence, certificate or permit issued by the Minister of Natural Resources.
-The main exception are the use of explosives and some storage activities, which are regulated provincially, as well as the use of some low-hazard explosives, some low hazard pyrotechnic devices, sporting ammunition and consumer fireworks.
+There may be exceptions to this for certain explosives and storage activities—which are regulated provincially—as well as for the use of some low-hazard explosives, low-hazard pyrotechnic devices, sporting ammunition and consumer fireworks.

 The Explosives Act covers much more than just blasting explosives.
 It covers also fireworks, pyrotechnics, propellant powders, ammunition, rocket motors and restricted components.

 The Explosives Regulations provide regulations for the safe and secure handling of explosives.

 Read the Explosives Regulations, 2013 for more details about the rules related to the safe and secure handling of explosives in Canada.

 Explosives security partnership

 Read about Canada’s voluntary program to protect the Canadian commercial explosives supply chain using a variety of safety and security measures.

 Learn about Canada’s service standards for a range of activities related to explosives, from authorizations to permits, licenses and security screening.

 Read about how Canada and the US collaborate on aligning and promoting the safe management of explosives materials.